Suvink/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

     5. Under **Access Token**, select **JWT** as the token type.
     6. Click **Update**.

-### Step 3: Configure the Web Application to Connect to the IdP and Invoke the Service
+### Step 3: Configure the web application to connect to the IdP and invoke the service

 Update the web app configurations to invoke the **Reading List Service** REST API.
 These configurations are environment-specific.
 For this guide, we’ll configure the development environment.